JMMP-Group/GO_coordination/meetings/minutes_15May2025.md

 ----------

-**(AA)** Next meeting is June 12th.
-Catherine is presenting an update on GOSI10 to the Momentum workshop, and someone from UKESM will present the hybrid resolution: physics at ¼ degree, BGC at ¾ degree.
+**(AA)** Next monthly developers meeting is June 12th and will be recorded next time because we have a guest: Stephen Pring from UKESM will present plans for the hybrid resolution, physics at ¼ degree, BGC at ¾ degree.
+Catherine is presenting an update on GOSI10 to the Momentum workshop on June 11th.

 ----------